newatoms/beta/_private/pitches/stby.md

 ### Goal

-To show what careers are behind STBY and to show what it takes to be a good service/research designer
+To show what it takes to be a good service/research designer

 ### Method

-We give a fun anonymous resume analysis/overview of all employees combined with information from LinkedIn.
+We give a fun anonymous resume analysis/overview of all employees using information from LinkedIn.

 ### Outcome